mahmoudaboueleneen/tomasulo/docs/report.md

 We have decided to use Object Orientation (OO) for our backend logic.
 We use classes to simulate the hardware components, and interfaces and abstract classes to better organize code dependencies.
 Here are some of our classes:

--   ReservationStation (Abstract Class)
+-   `ReservationStation` (Abstract Class)
--   AddSubReservationStation (Concrete Class)
+-   `AddSubReservationStation` (Concrete Class)
--   Buffer (Abstract Class)
+-   `Buffer` (Abstract Class)
--   LoadBuffer (Concrete Class)
+-   `LoadBuffer` (Concrete Class)
--   Executable (Interface)
+-   `Executable` (Interface)
--   DataCache
+-   `DataCache`
--   InstructionCache
+-   `InstructionCache`
--   InstructionQueue
+-   `InstructionQueue`
--   CommonDataBus
+-   `CommonDataBus`
--   RegisterFile
+-   `RegisterFile`

 We also had Handler classes to carry out the logic of each stage in the Tomasulo pipeline.
 Here are some of those classes:

--   FetchHandler
+-   `FetchHandler`
--   IssueHandler
+-   `IssueHandler`
--   ExecuteHandler
+-   `ExecuteHandler`
--   WriteHandler
+-   `WriteHandler`

-Finally, our Tomasulo class, which is the main class, contains our program's main loop that runs until the program ends, and uses the other classes to run the full pipeline stages every cycle.
+Finally, our `Tomasulo` class, which is the main class, contains our program's main loop that runs until the input program instructions end, and uses the other classes to run the full pipeline stages every cycle.

 ### Technology Stack

-Our language of choice was either going to be Java or TypeScript due to our familiarity with both, but since we knew we would develop a GUI, we opted for TypeScript so we can use one language for the frontend and the backend.
+Our language of choice was either going to be Java or TypeScript due to our familiarity with both and the availability of OO features in both, but since we knew we would develop a GUI, we opted for TypeScript so we can use one language for the frontend and the backend.

-We also knew TypeScript had OO features so that made the decision possible.

-We used React with Typescript and MUI styled components to create our GUI.
+We used React with Typescript and Material UI (MUI) styled components to create our GUI.
 Other than that, we did not use any other fancy technologies.

 ## Implementation

 Initially, we implemented a simple page for users to input the program configurations, and then we directed all of our focus to the backend.
 After we were done implementing the backend and testing it manually in the CLI (more on testing in the `Testing` chapter), we proceeded to implement our GUI to display the output and refined the input page.

-### Backend
+## Backend

 Due to the tight coupling of the features of this program, and almost every component needing data to flow to it from another component, and the absence of time to draw system diagrams and strictly define how data would flow in the system, we decided to start writing down a text description of the tomasulo algorithm and dumped all the details we could think of and the challenges that we would face during implementing it and our solutions to them.
 You can find this description in the `algorithm.txt` file in this directory.